apache/flink/docs/setup/config.md

 - `env.java.opts`: Set custom JVM options.
 This value is respected by Flink's start scripts, both JobManager and TaskManager, and Flink's YARN client.
 This can be used to set different garbage collectors or to include remote debuggers into the JVMs running Flink's services.
 Use `env.java.opts.jobmanager` and `env.java.opts.taskmanager` for JobManager or TaskManager-specific options, respectively.

 - `env.java.opts.jobmanager`: JobManager-specific JVM options.
 These are used in addition to the regular `env.java.opts`.
+This configuration option is ignored by the YARN client.

 - `env.java.opts.taskmanager`: TaskManager-specific JVM options.
 These are used in addition to the regular `env.java.opts`.
+This configuration option is ignored by the YARN client.

 - `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost).